val-nvs/film-camera/README.md

 - Currently compatible with E-mount Lenses (18mm flange).

-- Electronics inside will show everything you need to know and how much film you used
+- Electronics inside will show everything you need to know and how much film you used.

+- Unique manual variable FPS feature designed to [save on film] or [add slow motion] mid-shoot.
+(Each frame will be logged in time making it very easy to sync audio).
+(Think of it like a narrated powerpoint where some sections are photos and some are videos).

 ## Features